 Different programs use varying topologies of control/user centers belonging to the various agencies involved.
 Typically, most large programs will be organized around a central entity (e.g., Mars Exploration/National Aeronautics and Space Administration [NASA] Jet Propulsion Laboratory), like the ABCD configuration depicted in Figure 1-2, with multiple control or user centers connected to the central entity.
 However, programs with a more meshed topology also exist.

 The notion of service embraces the complete task in a systems sense.
 It typically involves end-to-end support using a combination of software components, computing and communications hardware, personnel and the procedures they follow, as well as facilities.
 Furthermore, the service is also the "whole job" in the lifecycle sense.
-A service accepts one or more requests and returns one or more responses through a well-defined, standard service interface.
+A service accepts one or more requests and returns one or more responses through a well-defined, set of standard service interfaces.
 Services are specified from the user's point of view, i.e., in terms of the behavior exposed at the service interface offered by the service provider.
-Therefore, a service is solely specified in terms of its behavior, functionality, and performance without prescribing a particular implementation.
+Therefore, a service is solely specified in terms of its behavior, functionality, protocol stack, interfaces, and performance without prescribing a particular implementation.